wikimedia/mediawiki-extensions-DrawioEditor/README.md

 3. Draw your chart, click Save to save and Exit to leave Edit mode.

 ## Edit a chart
-Each chart will have an Edit button at it's top right.
+Each chart will have an Edit lilnk at it's top right.
 Click it to get back into the editor.
-Click save to save and Exit to get out of the editor.
+Click Save to save and Exit to get out of the editor.
 If a wiki page has multiple charts, only one can be edited at the same time.

 ## View or revert to old versions
 On each save, a new version of the backing file will be added to the wiki file store.
 You can get there by clicking the chart while you're not editing.
 There you can look at and revert to old versions like with any file uploaded to the wiki.